Frequently Asked Questions

 - Notify the POU of their intent to enroll customers within the service territory of the utility (see Chapter 2, Section A of the Guidelines)

 Aggregators must provide the CEC a copy of this statement within five business days of receipt.
+POUs may establish terms and conditions for

-- Aggregators of bundled and unbundled customers must notify investor owned utilities (IOUs) and community choice aggregations (CCAs) in writing of their intent to enroll customers within their service territory of the respective load-serving entity.
+POU regarding program events and the circumstances under which the POU may grant or revoke the aggregator’s ability to enroll the POU’s customers in the DSGS Program. - Aggregators of bundled and unbundled customers must notify investor owned utilities (IOUs) and community choice aggregations (CCAs) in writing of their intent to enroll customers within their service territory of the respective load-serving entity.
 Aggregators must provide the CEC evidence of this notice within five business days of sending to the IOU or CCA.

 - Before enrolling customers in the service territory of a publicly owned utility (POU), aggregators of customers must complete the following: